Islandora-Devops/isle-dc/README.md

 image name, and tag in your `.env` file.

-This assumes you have already created an image and have it stored in a container registry like Dockerhub or Gitlab.
+This assumes you have already created an image and have it stored in a container registry like [Docker Hub] or [Gitlab].
 If you are setting this up for the first time you should first create a local environment as described above.
 Once you have your local environment created you can do the following:
 - In your .env set the name of the image to create using